Operation Lam Son 719: Offensive

 The armored task force secured Route 9 all the way to Ban Dong (known to the Americans as A Luoi) (16.635°N 106.428°E), 20 kilometers inside Laos and approximately halfway to Tchepone.
 The ARVN and U.S. forces soon discovered the extensive PAVN logistics network within the area.
 At 12:30 on 10 February troops of the 3rd Airborne Battalion operating 1 km east of FSB 31 were engaged by PAVN, they suffered light casualties, but captured six Molotova trucks loaded with ammunition.
-Extending their search north they found a cache of 14 82mm mortars, four 122mm rocket launchers and nine AK-47s.
-At 13:00 four RVNAF UH-1H helicopters flying to Ranger South were hit by 37mm anti-aircraft fire with two being shot down killing all onboard.
-On one helicopter were two ARVN Colonels, the G3 (Operations officer) and G4 (logistics officer) of I Corps and on the other helicopter were foreign correspondents Larry Burrows, Henri Huet, Kent Potter and Keisaburo Shimamoto.
+Extending their search north they found a cache of 14 82 mm mortars, four 122 mm rocket launchers and nine AK-47s.
+At 13:00 four RVNAF UH-1H helicopters flying to Ranger South were hit by 37 mm anti-aircraft fire, with two being shot down, killing all on board.
+On one helicopter were two ARVN colonels, the G3 (operations officer) and G4 (logistics officer) of I Corps and on the other helicopter were foreign correspondents Larry Burrows, Henri Huet, Kent Potter and Keisaburo Shimamoto.

-By 11 February FSB A Luoi had become the central fire base and command center for the operation with six 105mm howitzers and six 155mm howitzers.
+By 11 February FSB A Luoi had become the central fire base and command center for the operation with six 105 mm howitzers and six 155 mm howitzers.
 On the afternoon of 11 February the Airborne and armored units patrolling north of FSB A Luoi engaged a PAVN unit losing two M113 armored personnel carriers destroyed and one killed.
 That same afternoon the 3/1 Battalion, 1st Infantry Division was landed at LZ Don (16.521°N 106.522°E), at 16:15 they investigated an area 1 km south of LZ Don which had been hit by airstrikes and found 23 PAVN dead, two 12.7mm machine guns, four AK-47s and a radio.
 At 18:25 the 21st Ranger Battalion engaged the PAVN 4 km northeast of Ranger South killing 11 PAVN.
-On the evening of 11 February Forward Support Area 26-1 at Vandegrift Combat Base was hit by six 122mm rockets killing four U.S. troops.
+On the evening of 11 February Forward Support Area 26-1 at Vandegrift Combat Base was hit by six 122 mm rockets, killing four U.S. troops.

-On the morning of 12 February a unit of the 2nd Airborne Battalion engaged a NVA force 5 km southwest of FSB 30 killing 32 PAVN and capturing 20 individual and three crew-served weapons for the loss of three killed.
+On the morning of 12 February a unit of the 2nd Airborne Battalion engaged a PAVN force 5 km southwest of FSB 30 killing 32 PAVN and capturing 20 individual and three crew-served weapons for the loss of three killed.
 At 11:00 the 37th Ranger Battalion operating 3 km north-northwest of FSB Phu Loc (16.687°N 106.577°E) which protected the northwest approaches to Khe Sanh engaged a PAVN force, four Rangers were killed and one AH-1G Cobra helicopter gunship was shot down while 13 PAVN were killed and one captured together with 10 AK-47s.
 That afternoon the 3/1 Battalion found a weapons cache 3 km south-southwest of LZ Don containing 600 individual weapons and 50 PAVN killed by airstrikes.
 Later that afternoon the 1/1 Battalion found a PAVN camp 3 km south of LZ Don.